 This review first appeared in the Christian Research Journal, volume 19, number 4 (1997).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 When rumors emerged in 1994 that Matthew Fox had become an Episcopalian, I called Herb Caen, the recently deceased celebrity columnist for the San Francisco Chronicle, to ask about perhaps the most famous victim of Joseph Cardinal Ratzinger.
 Caen paused for an awkward moment.
 “Do you mean the actor?” he asked.
 Fame is a fickle lover, especially when a man changes from dissident Catholic priest to the latest icon of the Episcopal Church’s self-advertised vast inclusivity.

 For years Fox cultivated his image as a persecuted genius, suppressed by a monolithic church not sophisticated enough to appreciate the theological gold he had deposited in books like On Becoming a Musical, Mystical Bear; Whee!
 We, Wee All the Way Home; and The Coming of the Cosmic Christ.
 The Vatican had disciplined Fox with a year of silence in 1989-90.
 Fox then emerged from it, referring to his being “rudely interrupted” by the Vatican.
 Yes, he does stand-up, too!

 Now Fox delivers the inside story on that year of silence, on his formation as a panentheist, and on his vision for a liturgy animated by the hallucinogenic music of Rave dances imported from England.